israel-dryer/ttkbootstrap/docs/widgets/checkbutton.rst

 Checkbutton
 ###########
 A ``ttk.Checkbutton`` widget is used to show or change a setting.
 It has two states, selected and deselected.
-The state of the checkbutton may be linked to a Tcl variable.
+The state of the checkbutton may be linked to a tkinter variable.

 Styles
 ======